hbctraining/DGE_workshop_salmon_online/activities/day2_polls.md

   b.
 Gene length
   c.
 RNA composition

 4. Which of the following normalization methods are utilized by DESeq2's model?

   a.
 CPM (counts per million)
   b.
 TPM (transcripts per kilobase million)
   c.
 RPKM (reads per kilobase of exon per million reads/fragments mapped)
   d. median of ratios

-5. True or False: RPKM is the preferred normalization method over TPM to compare the expression of a given gene between samples.
+5. True or False: RPKM is the preferred normalization method to compare the expression of a given gene between samples.

   a.
 True
   b.
 False

 6. True or False: The presence of differentially expressed genes between samples can alter the size factor (normalization factor).

   a.
 True
   b.
 False